cfengine/documentation/guide/installation-and-configuration/general-installation.markdown

 ## Before Installation ##

-Check the [Pre-Installation Checklist][Pre-Installation Checklist] and [Supported Platforms][Supported Platforms] for requirements and other information that is useful for the installation procedure.
+Check the [Pre-Installation Checklist][Pre-Installation Checklist] and [Supported Platforms and Versions][Supported Platforms and Versions] for requirements and other information that is useful for the installation procedure.

 ## Install Packages ##